-During major emergencies, like the current violence in Syria or the earthquake that hit Haiti in January 2010, the Disasters Emergency Committee gets active.
+During major emergencies, like the current crisis of people fleeing violence in Myanmar’s Rakhine state or the earthquake that hit Nepal in April 2015, the Disasters Emergency Committee gets active.
 Who forms this little-known group?
 What does it do, and why?
 This briefing for teachers explains.

 What is the Disasters Emergency Committee?